 Isis-Women’s International Cross-Cultural Exchange (Isis-WICCE)

-Isis-WICCE promotes justice and empowers women globally through documenting violations of women’s rights and facilitating the exchange of information and ...
+Isis-WICCE promotes justice and empowers women globally through documenting violations of women’s rights and raising women's voices across Uganda and ...

 Our impact in Uganda